Standing Up a Data Science Group

-Many large corporations have recognized that data science creates significant revenue-enhancement or cost-reduction opportunities.
-Historically, data science work has mostly been the purview of experts such as industrial engineers, clinical researchers, market researchers, advanced business intelligence (BI) analysts, or stock market modelers.
+Many large corporations have recognized that data science creates significant revenue-enhancement or cost-reduction opportunities, and yet do not fully understand what data science is.
+Historically, data science work has mostly been the purview of experts such as industrial engineers, clinical researchers, data science consulting, market researchers, advanced business intelligence (BI) analysts, or stock market modelers.
 Recently corporations have started anointing chief data officers to champion the strategic, scientific use of data.
 Likewise, many are creating internal, general-purpose data science teams.

 Standing up a successful data science team is a complex and error-prone undertaking.
 Data science differs substantially from ordinary IT or software development work, or from historically more common heuristic approaches to business management.
 Data science is, well, science.
 Its most effective practitioners are trained applied scientists—scientists with the training and inclination to achieve practical outcomes using scientific methods.
 Building a successful data science team takes these apparently bland observations as its points of departure, with surprising and challenging consequences.